DPDK/dpdk/doc/guides/sample_app_ug/l2_forward_cat.rst

 .. literalinclude:: ../../../examples/l2fwd-cat/l2fwd-cat.c
     :language: c
     :start-after: Initialize the Environment Abstraction Layer (EAL).
 8<
-    :end-before: >8 End of initializion the Environment Abstraction Layer (EAL).
+    :end-before: >8 End of initialization the Environment Abstraction Layer (EAL).
     :dedent: 1

 The next task is to initialize the PQoS library and configure CAT.
 The